Lunarbits222/Lunarbits222/README.md

 4. What is a Runestone?
 Runestones are the Rune protocol messages stored in the OP_RETURN output of the Rune transaction.

 ## Lunarbits Software and Technical Systems:
-As of June 1st, 2025 Lunarbits operates no software,  operates no DIFI bridges or blockchain payment gateways , operates no DAO software, operates no airdrop software,  operates no third pary wallets as of June 1st, 2025  and as such  did not need any blockchain audits done and relies on the audits done by third party platforms and wallets such as luminex.io and Xverse.ap .
-In the future when lunarbits develops payment systems for redemption of Lunarbits on its third party e-commerce partners  it will update such public interest  information here along with audits, dev lab notes appropriately done by reliable third parties.
+As of June 1st, 2025 Lunarbits operates no software,  operates no DIFI bridges or blockchain payment gateways , operates no DAO software, operates no airdrop software,  operates no third pary wallets as of June 1st, 2025  and as such  did not need any blockchain audits done and believes that Runes and Luminex.io audits may be done by third party platforms and wallets such as luminex.io and Xverse.app .
+In the future when lunarbits develops its own appsandv payment systems for redemption of Lunarbits on its third party e-commerce partners  it will update such public interest  information here along with audits, dev lab notes appropriately done by reliable third parties.

 ## Software and Infrastructure In Development.

 Lumarbits is currently building e-commerce software that will allow Lunarbits stakeholders to use e commerce gateways for its partner offerings.
 The forecasted launch of such applications is  Q4-2025.
 Until such time, Lunarbits stakeholders are eligible to participate in e-commerce partnerhips listed at www.lunarbits222.com/partnerships through OTC wallet to wallet transactions with private selling parties of art, collectibles, travel experiences.

-DAO Platform: Lunarbits expects to start and complete the build of a DAO software systen which it plans to launch and operate in 2026.
+DAO Platform: Lunarbits expects to start and complete the build of a DAO software systen which it plans to launch and operate in mid 2026.

 ## DAO
 A Decentralized Autonomous Organization (DAO), or DAO, is a type of organization that operates using rules encoded in usually in smart contracts on a blockchain.
 Essentially, it's an organization run by its members/stakeholders, with decisions made collectively, often through token-based voting, and without a central authority.